PA Business One-Stop Shop Helps You Start a Business in PA

 3. Explore Small Diverse Business Resources

-In Pennsylvania, Small Diverse Businesses are defined as those that are disabled-, women-, minority-, LGBT-, or veteran-owned businesses.
+In Pennsylvania, Small Diverse Businesses are defined as those that are disabled-, women-, minority-, LGBTQ-, or veteran-owned businesses.
 We believe in making business ownership accessible to all and are dedicated to creating more opportunities to grow and succeed for our small diverse businesses.
 In our Grow section, you can see how to get certified as a Diverse Small Business both in Pennsylvania and on a national level, as well as view resources and unique opportunities available only to Small Diverse Businesses.

 4. View Employer Responsibilities for Operating Businesses